BishamKunwor/BishamKunwor/packages/query-factory/README.md

 // Create a query for fetching todos by ID export const useGetTodos = createQuery(
   {
-    // Define a dynamic query key using parameters
     queryKey: (params: { id: string | number }) => ["todos", params],
-    // Define the function to fetch the todo item
     queryFn: ({ params }) =>
       axios
         .get<TodoItem>(